zeruhur/thalassa/01_thalassa.md

 - They are hidden in sudden, sharp gusts of wind.

 ### Hesperian Dragon
-9 STA, 15 KRA, 18 TEK, 15 THU, burst of bites (d10, automatic fail on saves against Critical Damage)
+9 STA, 15 KRA, 18 TEK, 15 THU, burst of bites (d10, automatic fail on saves against Critical Damage).
-- Hundred-headed serpent, named Ladon, guarding the golden apples of the Hesperides
+- Hundred-headed serpent, named Ladon, guarding the golden apples of the Hesperides.
-- Ladon attacks only if provoked or if stealing apples is attempted
+- Ladon attacks only if provoked or if stealing apples is attempted.
 - Critical Damage: the target loses a limb, which fuses with the dragon and becomes an additional head.

 ### Hippokampos
 3 STA, 12 TEK, hoof (d6)
-- Fish-tailed horses of the sea, adult-form of the "sea-horse"
+- Fish-tailed horses of the sea, adult-form of the "sea-horse".
 - Mounts of Nereid nymphs.
 Poseidon's chariot is drawn by them.
 - Very nimble in water and hard to hit while swimming.